Biological relevance of oxygen

-Plants need oxygen for their growth.
-This oxygen is taken up in dissolved form via water intake through the roots.
-The oxygen is relevant for the active uptake of essential nutrients as nitrogen, phosphate and potassium, but also for the formation of proteins and the production of dry matter.
-An oxygen deficit in irrigation water will therefore cause growing problems.
-In addition, dissolved oxygen levels are also relevant for substrate quality.
-High dissolved oxygen levels increase competition in soil life which adversely effects development of pathogens.
-Dissolved oxygen level also regulates the production of substances that suppress diseases and plagues.
+Plants require oxygen for growth.
+This oxygen is taken up in dissolved form via water uptake through the roots.
+The oxygen is relevant for the active uptake of essential nutrients like nitrogen, phosphate and potassium, but also for the formation of proteins and the production of dry matter.
+An oxygen deficiency in pouring water will therefore cause growth problems.
+In addition, dissolved oxygen levels are also relevant to substrate quality.
+High levels of dissolved oxygen increase competition in soil life, which adversely affects the development of pathogens.
+Dissolved oxygen levels also regulate the production of substances that suppress diseases and pests.

-IPS developed a special (patented) oxygen supply unit.
-This unit ican easily create water with high oxygen concentrations at a low energy consumption rate.
-Due to an intelligent method of mixing pure oxygen with water, the water takes up the oxygen efficient and fast.
-The oxygen the unit uses is filtered out of the air.
-Desired oxygen concentrations can be easily managed by the grower and the unit can be applied in-line with other water management equipment but also stand alone.
-The unit is available in several sizes, depending on watering requirement by the greenhouse.
-This makes the unit applicable in a large variety of growing methods, e.g. ebb and flow systems, grounded cultivation, pot cultivation, vertical farming methods and several hydroponics systems as NFT and DFT.
+Desired oxygen concentrations can be easily managed by the grower and the unit can be used in line with other water management equipment, or as a stand-alone machine.
+The unit is available in different sizes, depending on the water requirements of the greenhouse.
+This makes the unit applicable in a wide variety of cultivation methods, e.g. ebb and flow systems, outdoor cultivation, pot plant cultivation, substrate cultivation, vertical cultivation methods and various hydroponic systems such as NFT and DFT.